Honey: Calories and Nutrition Analyse

 Scroll down for details and nutrition tables.

-To visualize how much 67 kcal actually is, take in mind that calories amount from tablespoon of honey is similar to calories amount from ie.:
+To visualize how much 67 kcal actually is, keep in mind that the calorie content of tablespoon of honey is similar to that of, for example:

 • 1 apple